DavidYKay/davidykay.github.io/_drafts/COVID-1984.md

 And so, I attended the patriotic memorial services and was in awe of the "United we stand" messages that were posted everywhere.

 Congress passed the Patriot Act.
-It seemed to me like a big over-reaction.
-Like these heart-broken senators and congressmen were overwhelmed with grief for their fallen countrymen and felt that, in such a situation, it was OK to **temporarily** grant over-reaching surveillance powers to law enforcement.
+It seemed to me like knee-jerk reaction, like these heart-broken senators and congressmen were overwhelmed with grief for their fallen countrymen and felt that, in such a situation, it was OK to **temporarily** grant over-reaching surveillance powers to law enforcement.

 (The Patriot Act was meant to last for four years.)